v-zhuravlev/zbx_snmpsim/README.md

 ### Test with bundled Zabbix Server

-- run docker-compose to start zabbix-server and snmpsim `docker-compose.exe -f .\docker-compose.snmpsim.yml -f .\docker-compose.zabbix.yml up`
+- run docker-compose to start zabbix-server and snmpsim `docker compose -f ./docker-compose.snmpsim.yml -f ./docker-compose.zabbix.yml up`
 - Access Zabbix Frontend on http://localhost
 - Add new host with SNMP interface and use DNS address `snmpsim` to connect, use port 161
 - Add {$SNMP_COMMUNITY} macro with the same value as *.snmprec *.snmpwalk filename